Article updated on:

 Adult stem cells represent a cornerstone in the realm of regenerative medicine, offering transformative potential for treating various diseases and repairing tissues.

-This article explores the diverse types and applications of stem cells, from their initial use in bone marrow transplants to the latest advancements in pluripotent and adult stem cell research.
+Understanding the diverse types and applications of these stem cells, from their initial use in bone marrow transplants to the latest advancements, is crucial for appreciating their medical significance.

 What are Adult Stem Cells?